Vbitz/Engine2D/TaskList.md

 	- Add console color support to windows
 - Port to Linux
 	- Fix runtime crash
+		- It seems to be some kind of memory coruption, I need to check to see if it's fixed in the most recent version
 	- Add linux release uploading to Travis
 - Add new Scripting Features
 	- Add require system
 		- This will likely be based off require js or node's require system
 	- Implement new functions in javascriptAPI.txt
 		- Update and extend javascriptAPI.txt
+		- I think the design should focus even more around a object orintated design although I need to consider what effect that has on support for other scripting engines
 	- Implement support for Packages in Javascript
 		- There's a little right now but it should be full support
 - Audio Support